patois/hexrays_scripts/arachno/Readme.md

 # Arachno for IDA Pro / HexRays

+Add convenience hotkeys to IDA

-Ctrl-Shift-F with the cursor placed on an identifier will open a browser tab with google results on the identifier
+* Ctrl-Shift-F: with the cursor placed on an identifier, pressing this hotkey will open a browser tab with google results on the identifier
+* Ctrl-Shift-N: with the cursor placed on an identifier, pressing this hotkey will suggest the identifier as a new current function name